orsonteodoro/oiledmachine-overlay/README.md

 and mem* functions for packages that use GLIBC.
 If compromised or not applied carefully, it may result in a critical severity vulnerability.

+-D_FORTIFY_SOURCE is like the poor man's version of ASan but limited to these cases and not comprehensive memory corruption mitigation.

 ##### Extra flags added fix lost fortify source integrity

 When -O1, -O2, -O3 is added, -D_FORTIFY_SOURCE's integrity may be compromised.